-The Vera Project as community institution acts as a cool but trusted mentor, like an older sibling, who encourages their siblings to grow and try new things.
-They're there to take you to expose you to new music and experiences, to show you how to screenprint, and give you a safe place to grow and meet new people.
+The Vera Project, as a community institution, acts as a cool but trusted mentor—like an older sibling who encourages their siblings to grow and try new things.
+They’re there to take you to expose you to new music and experiences, to show you how to screenprint, and give you a safe place to grow and meet new people.

 ⚠️ Forced metaphor zone